Q1 Resource Roundup (2026)

 (ADDED 12/29) Stimpunks Foundation (reopens January 1st between 8AM - 12PM CST) offers mutual aid and human-centered learning for neurodivergent and disabled people.
 Each month, they issue 1-2 mutual aid grants of US$500 each to fellow neurodivergent and disabled people to cover anything needed for your welfare and survival and, each quarter, they offer creator grants of US$3,000 to neurodivergent and disabled creators to help fund art, advocacy, or research work.
 You can apply for both a creator grant and a mutual aid grant.
 Both grant pipelines will be accepting and processing the first round of 50 new applications for 2026.
 If you are not selected for a certain month, your application will automatically roll over to the next month until the end of the year (12/31/2026).
 Grant pipelines will reopen again in June for a second round of 50 more applications, to be added in with the previous 50 applications from January.
 The pipelines will officially be closed for the year once they reach 100 active applications in each grant pipeline in June.

-(ADDED 12/29) Trans Safety Emergency Fund (reopens January 1st) is accepting applications for needs directly linked to emergency situations from trans, non-binary, genderqueer, agender, gender nonconforming or any other non-cis identity.
+(ADDED 12/29) Trans Safety Emergency Fund is accepting applications for needs directly linked to emergency situations from trans, non-binary, genderqueer, agender, gender nonconforming or any other non-cis identity.
 Emergency situations could include, but aren’t limited to, basic living costs (food, household items, clothing, public transport, etc), monthly bills (electricity, gas, internet, rent/mortgage, water, etc), crucial medical bills (hormones, medical recovery, health casualties, therapy, etc), or safety (self-defense courses, relocation to safer environments).
 The deadline to apply is January 3, 2026.
 Learn more and apply here.

 (ADDED 12/19) Artists & Mothers is accepting applications for their grant supporting New York City-based artists with children under the age of three with a grant of $25,000 to be used for childcare expenses with the provider of their choice.
 Applicants should demonstrate a commitment to their practice and must have an exhibition history.
 They invite artists within the field of contemporary art to apply, which can include painting, sculpture, installation, new media, performance art, and socially-engaged forms.
 The deadline to apply is January 2, 2026 at 11:59PM.
 Learn more and apply here.